 Let's go with yes.

-We tend to use this cream cheese on bagels (pumpernickel or rosemary salt are my fa-ha-haaaaaavorite combos with this particular cream cheese blend) but it’s also great spread on a piece of toast and topped with a fried egg or mixed into your favorite pasta sauce.
-There’s just enough herb and garlic flavor to be interesting, and the soft whipped cream cheese makes the whole thing taste like a positively luscious bite of summertime.
+We tend to use this cream cheese on bagels (pumpernickel or rosemary salt bagels are my favorite combos with this particular cream cheese blend) but it's also great spread on a piece of toast and topped with a fried egg or mixed into your favorite pasta sauce.
+There's just enough herb and garlic flavor to be interesting, and the soft whipped cream cheese makes the whole thing taste like a positively luscious bite of summertime.

 Use whatever garden herbs you have on hand if you're short on parsley - basil, chives, and cilantro are all good options - and feel free to dial the garlic up or down to suit your own tastes.
 You could also use roasted garlic in place of the plain clove if you're feeling ambitious (I wasn't).

 This easy cream cheese spread is fancypants enough for the fancypants-iest of brunch parties, but simple enough for a quick breakfast on busy mornings.
 Make a big batch and keep it in the fridge to use all week, or do a swan dive right into the food processor bowl (take the blade out first, please!) and down the whole thing in one sitting.
 There's no judgment here.

 Easy parsley garlic cream cheese to elevate your breakfast routine.

 - 8 oz. cream cheese